 The Citi AAdvantage Executive Card is about lounge access

 - The primary cardmember receives a full Admirals Club membership, which would ordinarily cost significantly more than the card’s annual fee

-- You can add up to 10 authorized user is able to bring up to two guests or their immediate family into Admirals Clubs when flying American or an eligible partner airline the same day
+- You can then add authorized users at the cost of $175 total for the first three (so potentially under $60 each), and $175 for each additional after that; they also get Admirals Club access, and are able to bring up to two guests or their immediate family into Admirals Clubs when flying American or an eligible partner airline the same day

 The Citi Prestige & Citi Double Cash are about ThankYou points

 In general I like to earn transferable points currencies for my credit card spending whenever possible, since they offer the most flexibility.
 Within each points currency “ecosystem” (whether it’s Amex Membership Rewards, Capital One, or Chase Ultimate Rewards), there’s the possibility to build up a portfolio of cards so that you can maximize your points earning.